shanej90/coviduk/README.md

 dashboard API, saving you from having to type out the whole query.
 For regions you can select any of the four UK nations, or the English NHS regions.

+`get_case_data()` draws on data of confirmed cases, both by reporting date and date the test specimen was taken.
+Note these two variables are available at different ‘levels’ of UK areas (so what is available for natons may not be available for local authorities and vice versa).

 Note that you can/will be throttled if you make too many requests - you’ll get an error message explaining this if so.
 As such, better to